What are Schwartz Rounds?

 “86% of staff said they gained knowledge that will help them care for patients by participating in Schwartz Rounds, which mirrors similar validated evaluations from the UK”.

 Data from more than 5,000 respondents in 2015 showed that 85% of staff feel better able to care for patients after attending Schwartz Rounds.
 In 2013, the National Institute for Health Research (NIHR) commissioned King’s College London to undertake a major National Evaluation of Rounds, published in 2018.
 Researchers found that the well-being of staff who attended Rounds regularly significantly improved, with the proportion of those with psychological distress halving- down from 25% to 12%.

 Click here for benefits and evidence on Schwartz Rounds

 Back to Schwartz Rounds Home Page

-Follow us on twitter for more ideas: @NationalQI
+Follow us on twitter and engage in Schwartz Rounds conversations: @NationalQI

 #engaginghealthstaff #SchwartzRounds #LiberatingStructures #culturalchange